 If a child seems to be at risk for cavities or other problems, the dentist may start applying topical fluoride even before all teeth come in (this also can be done in the pediatrician's office).
 Fluoride hardens the tooth enamel, helping to ward off the most common childhood oral disease — dental cavities (also called dental caries).

-Cavities occur when bacteria and food left on the teeth after eating are not brushed away.
+Cavities happen when bacteria and food left on the teeth after eating are not brushed away.
 Acid collects on a tooth, softening its enamel until a hole — or cavity — forms.

 New materials mean pediatric dentists have more filling and repair options than ever.
-Silver remains the substance of choice for the majority of fillings in permanent teeth, though other materials, such as composite resins, are gaining popularity.
-These resins bond to the teeth so the filling won't pop out and can be used to rebuild teeth damaged through injury or conditions such as cleft palate.
-Tooth-colored resins are also more attractive.
+A silver-colored material called amalgam (a special mix of metals) was once the substance of choice for most fillings in permanent teeth.
+But now, other materials like composite resins are becoming popular.
+Resins bond to the teeth so the filling won't pop out, and also can be used to rebuild teeth damaged through injury or conditions like a cleft palate.
+Because resins are often tooth-colored, they're considered more attractive.

-But in cases of fracture, extensive decay, or malformation of baby teeth, dentists often opt for stainless steel crowns.
+But in cases of fracture, extensive decay, or malformation of baby teeth, dentists often opt for stainless steel or ceramic crowns.
 Crowns maintain the tooth while preventing the decay from spreading.

-In some rare instances, usually when a more complicated dental procedure is to be performed, a dentist will recommend general anesthesia be used.
-Parents should make sure that the professional who administers the medicine is a trained anesthesiologist or oral surgeon before agreeing to the procedure.
+In some rare instances, usually when a more complicated dental procedure is to be done, a dentist will recommend using general anesthesia.
+Parents should make sure that the professional who gives the medicine is a trained anesthesiologist or oral surgeon before agreeing to the procedure.
+Don't be afraid ask your dentist questions.

-Don't be afraid to question the dentist.
-Giving your child an early start on checkups and good dental hygiene is an effective way to help prevent this kind of extensive dental work.
-Encouraging kids to use a mouthguard during sports also can prevent serious dental injuries.
+Regular checkups and good dental hygiene can help prevent the need for this kind of extensive dental work.
+Also, encourage your kids to use a mouthguard during sports, which can prevent serious dental injuries.

-As kids grow, plan on routine dental checkups anywhere from once every 3 months to once a year, depending on the dentist's recommendations.
-Limiting intake of sugary foods and regular brushing and flossing all contribute to a child's dental health.
-Your partnership with the dentist will help ensure healthy teeth and a beautiful smile.
+As kids grow, plan on routine dental checkups anywhere from once every 3 months to once a year, depending on your dentist's recommendations.
+Keeping sugary foods in check, encouraging regular brushing and flossing, and working with your dentist will all contribute to your child's good dental health.

 |American Dental Association (ADA) The ADA provides information for dental patients and consumers.|